Dragon's teeth (fortification): World War II

-Dragon's teeth were used by several armies in the European Theatre.
+Dragon's teeth were used by several armies in the European theatre.
 The Germans made extensive use of them on the Siegfried Line and the Atlantic Wall.
 Typically, each tooth was 90 to 120 cm tall.

 Land mines were often laid between teeth, and further obstacles were constructed along the lines of teeth, such as barbed wire to impede infantry or diagonally-placed steel beams to further hinder tanks.
-Many were laid in the United Kingdom in 1940–1941, as part of the effort to strengthen the country's defences against a possible German invasion.
+Many were laid in the United Kingdom in 1940–1941, as part of the effort to strengthen the country's defences against a possible German invasion:

 Due to the huge numbers laid and their durable construction, many thousands of dragon's teeth can still be seen today, especially in the remains of the Siegfrieds.

 Post World War II

 The term has survived into the present day and can be used to describe a line of posts or bollards set into the ground to deter vehicle access, for example in rural car parking areas or alongside roads.

-Some stages of Rallye Deutschland, the German round of the WRC rally championship, are run on roads belonging to the military training ground at Baumholder.
-The roads are lined with dragon's teeth, known as "Hinkelsteine".
-They usually serve as obstacles to prevent tanks from leaving the roads, and cause significant damage to any rally car which veers off track.